WebAssembly/spec/md-proto/WebAssembly.md

 is the value of its operand, if it has one.

 **Validation:**
- - Determine the [forwarding validation type].
+ - The [forwarding validation type] is determined.
- - [Merge] it into the [validation type] of the control-flow stack top, and then pop the control-flow stack top.
+ - It is [merged] into the [validation type] of the control-flow stack top, and then the control-flow stack top is then popped.
  - If it is `void`, and the length of the type stack is greater than the (new) control-flow stack top's limit value, validation fails.